 |Physical Education (PE) encourages and challenges pupils to achieve their optimum, physically and mentally, through participation and, where appropriate, competition in a wide range of individual, racket and team sports.

 PE stimulates and maintains pupil interest and enjoyment in physical activities and promotes health and fitness for current and future lifestyles.
 Our pupils understand the short and long term effects of exercise on the body, and the importance of safe practice in physical activities.
-PE aids young people in developing a range of desirable personal qualities such as respect, self-discipline, determination, initiative and independent thinking.
+PE aids young people in developing a range of desirable personal qualities such as, respect, self-discipline, determination, self-confidence, initiative and independent thinking.

 In the GCSE years a diverse and challenging co-educational curriculum is followed, enabling pupils to excel and perform.
 Where pupils are particularly talented in an activity not covered in the GCSE PE curriculum or in the Games/Activities programme, they are encouraged to video and conduct their own independent external performance assessment which can be submitted as one of their four practical activities.